January 15, 2026

 Who's Responsible for Maintaining It?

 Legally, the directors of the corporation are responsible for ensuring records are maintained.
-In practice, most small businesses delegate this to their lawyer.
+In practice, most small businesses delegate this to their lawyer or accountant.

 What Happens If Your Minute Book Is Missing or Incomplete?